Effects of family violence

 If your partner is abusive, it’s not your fault.
 Most people who are being hurt want the violence to stop, but don’t know what to do.

-They think that things will be worse for them if they tell someone what happens in their family.
+- They think things will be worse for them if they tell someone what happens in their family.

 There are no excuses for violent behaviour.